Barbera, a wine that is widespread in the Langhe, is characterized by a genuine freshness.

 Number of bottles produced: 5,500

-Method: traditional without the use of selected yeasts
+Method: traditional with the use of organic selected yeasts

 Temperature: circa 28 °C